The next one-day LARS workshop will be held on the 29th April 2026 in Basingstoke

-Low anterior resection syndrome (LARS) refers to a constellation of symptoms patients may experience after surgery for rectal cancer.
-This can range from increased frequency and urgency to debilitating incontinence in severe cases.
+Patients who have been treated for bowel cancer may experience a number of late effects.
+One particular issue is low anterior resection syndrome (LARS), which refers to a constellation of symptoms patients may experience after surgery for rectal cancer.
+These symptoms can also occur to a lesser extent after colon cancer surgery.
+The symptoms can range from increased frequency and urgency to debilitating incontinence in severe cases.
 Up to 80% of patients with low rectal cancer are affected by LARS, and although some patients’ bowel function will improve over time, others will have lifelong problems leading to a poor quality of life.

-Management of LARS is often suboptimal for multiple reasons, including inadequate counselling of patients pre-operatively, failure to discuss and recognise LARS symptoms during follow-up and uncertainty about the best management options.
+Management of late effects is often suboptimal for multiple reasons, including inadequate counselling of patients pre-operatively, failure to discuss and recognise LARS symptoms, sexual dysfunction and other life-altering consequences during follow-up and uncertainty about the best management options.

-A one-day workshop was held on the 30th April 2025 to empower clinicians to improve their management of patients with LARS through gaining understanding of it’s aetiology, investigation and optimal management.
+Our previous LARS meeting held on the 30th April 2025 in Basingstoke was a great success and help to empower clinicians to improve their management of patients with LARS through gaining understanding of it’s aetiology, investigation and optimal management.
+This new meeting will expand our scope to include other late effects, and expand to include colon cancer patients.

-The workshop was aimed at surgeons, specialist nurses, oncologists, gastroenterologists, and any other clinicians who look after patients with rectal cancer.
+The workshop is aimed at surgeons, specialist nurses, oncologists, gastroenterologists, and any other clinicians who look after patients with bowel cancer.

 Content was what I hoped it would be and helped me understand a lot more about LARS and raised my awareness of incorporating it into routine telephone call enquiries.